Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 The dog’s rear end settled on the grass with a thump and he gave the newcomer a look of dazed happiness.
 Uku dusted her hands clean and extended one to greet him.
 "Ukusevi, Librarian and Keeper."

 "Ah!"
 The Gaoian shook her hand.
 "Gyotin, Champion of Clan Starmind.
-Doofus here is...a companion, let’s say.
+Doofus here is... a companion, let’s say.
 And an excellent drafter.
 He’s been an *enormous* help in our gardens, haven’t you, Doofus?"

 The big dog agreed with an enthusiastic *"woof!"*

 "You are the religious expert I was told to expect?"

 "‘Expert’ might be an exaggeration, but yes.
-However...maybe we worry about that for later.
+However... maybe we worry about that for later.
 I’ve got a crew of Clan-Brothers, and some Clanless, and apparently five Ten’Gewek coming through to help us assemble your first permanent structure.
 What do you think, Julian?"

 The big human grinned happily.
 "I think we get ‘em under roof tonight."